 The manual claiming tool enables you to search through publicly available YouTube videos to find videos that include your content.
 You can claim the content and apply a policy.

-To search for videos that match your assets:
+Find videos that match your assets

 - Navigate to the Manual claiming left navigation section of Studio Content Manager.

 - Enter search criteria in the search box.